 Equally important, the student must be able to sustain a high level of physically challenging movement sequences for extended periods of time and execute a full range of body movements and elements of dance (including but not limited to, turning, jumping, balancing, falling, stretching, lifting, flexing and running) while responding to musical and visual cues.
 In addition, a student must be able to:

 - View and reproduce sequences of classroom exercises and complicated choreography which requires specific movements for the head, arms, hands, torso, legs and feet.

 - Demonstrate the ability to work precisely with live and recorded music.

-- Physically participate in solo, duet and group work that may include lifting and manipulating his or her own body, or that of another dancer, many times above the top of one’s head.
+- Physically participate in solo, duet and group work that may include lifting and manipulating one's own body, or that of another dancer, many times above the top of one’s head.

-- Maintain a healthy, toned and energized physique, one conducive to achieving the aesthetics necessary to express the art form through his/her body.
+- Maintain a healthy, toned and energized physique, one conducive to achieving the aesthetics necessary to express the art form through the body.

 C. Class Placement

 All new Contemporary Dance students upon entering the program are placed into the M1 level for technique, composition, partnering and repertory (M stands for “Modern”) and normally advance each year through four levels (M1 through M4).
-Contemporary majors’ level placement for their ballet technique class is determined through audition.
+Contemporary majors’ level placement for their ballet technique class is determined through audition or class level.
 Special consideration for entry-level placement may be given to students transferring from the Ballet Concentration.